The judge's bizarre remarks in the Ezekiel Stephan case signal a miscarriage of justice

 Remember what we know about this case: Ezekiel contracted meningitis and died at just 19 months old.
 For weeks, he suffered without proper medical treatment — with fever, unwillingness to eat, moaning, decreasing responsiveness and engaging in behaviour such as tugging on his diaper and rubbing his face — yet his parents treated him with natural "remedies" instead of taking him to a medical doctor or hospital.

-Ezekiel's back and neck became increasingly rigid and arched backward, so much so that on March 13, 2012, the parents could not put the boy in his car seat when they ran errands to Lethbridge, Alta., one hour from their rural home.
+The parents acknowledged in their testimony that on March 13, 2012, Ezekiel had an appearance of discomfort when they were on their way to run errands to Lethbridge, Alta., one hour from their rural home.
 The grocery store they went to had a walk-in medical clinic, but the parents did not take Ezekiel there.

 That evening, Ezekiel stopped breathing, and his parents called 911.
 He was eventually transported to Alberta Children's Hospital, where he was later taken off life-support.